 Firebase

-Firebase is a cloud storage service hosted by oogle. t contains many more tools that can be used, particularly in the realm of application development.
+Firebase is a cloud storage service hosted by Google.
+However, it contains many more tools that can be used, particularly in the realm of application development.
 Firebase tools include authentication, notification handling, analytics, database, file storage, and many others.
 The Real-Time Database (RTD) provided in Firebase will be the only service used in this project.
 As seen in its name, the RTD is a database that is synced in real-time, so its contents can be extracted to multiple devices with it being entirely up to date.
 It requires an active internet connection and cannot be connected over a local network.